 Schedule in just five minutes of a healthy habit a day.
 Write it in your diary.
 Write it on the fridge!
 But pick a time every day for a week and commit to it.

 If you miss a day, get straight back on it the next day.

 If you don’t schedule it in, you’ll usually end up thinking ‘I hope I find the time and willpower to exercise today’.

 You’re always waiting to feel motivated and inspired, but you never do.

-However there is plenty of scientific research suggesting that just writing down and scheduling what you will do means you are more likely to actually do it.
+Science suggests that just writing down and scheduling what you will do means you are more likely to actually do it.

 Not only that, but if you have a set time when you do it each day it becomes a habit.
 When it becomes a habit, you start doing it on autopilot without realising it.

 This makes it easy to do.

 By finding our deep why, changing the way we look at things and scheduling something easy to do in our diary, we can get started.